 Report Highlights.
-For public 4 year colleges, when tuition and the cost of attendance are compared between an online degree and an in-person degree, the online degree is $36,595 cheaper over 4 years.
+For public 4 year colleges, when tuition and the cost of attendance are compared between an online degree and an out-of-state traditional degree, the online degree is $30,545 cheaper.

-- Students who commute to college for in-person classes pay $1,360 per year in transportation costs an online student wouldn’t have to pay.
+- Students who commute to college for in-person classes pay on average, a minimum of $1,290 per year in transportation costs, which an online student wouldn’t have to pay.

-- The cost of an online degree based on tuition from a public university is roughly $38,496 vs $37,500 for the same degree, in-person.
+- The in-state cost of an online degree based on tuition from a public university is roughly $40,926 vs $39,000 for the same degree, in-person.

 Related reports include | Average Cost of Private School | Cost of a College Class or Credit Hour | Average Cost of College Textbooks | Average Cost of College by State | Average Cost of College & Tuition